SDM-TIB/SDM-RDFizer-Experiments/cikm2020/motivating-example/README.md

 `curl http://localhost:4000/graph_creation/data/config.ini`

-Your results will be in the output folder (automitically created in this folder from the docker image)
+Your results will be in the output folder (automatically created in this folder from the docker image)